DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/swift.md

 ## Setup

 Prior to setting up Intelligent Test Runner, you must have finished setting up [Test Visibility for Swift][1].
+The Code Coverage option must also be enabled in the test settings of your scheme or test plan, or --enable-code-coverage must be added to your swift test command (if using a SPM target).

 If you are reporting data through the Datadog Agent you need to use v6.40+/v7.40+.

 To enable Intelligent Test Runner, the following environment variables need to be set: